abermejillo/molecular_dynamics_argon/journal.md

 ![alt text](results/W3_Maxwell_distribution.png)

 Then, we have some results for the two observables we have already implemented.
 In both cases we still have to analyse whether they match with the experimental results for Argon.
 For example, in the case of the specific heat we are obtaining a value of 3.11 1/atom, which differs from the 1.5 we should get for an ideal gas.
-For the case of the pair correlation function we obtain the following results for the following simulation parameters: Nparticles=500, lattice_const=1.54478, box_dimension=7.7239, temperature=0.2, run_time=1, num_tsteps=1000, algorithm_method=verlet.
+For the case of the pair correlation function, we obtain the following results for the following simulation parameters: Nparticles=500, lattice_const=1.54478, box_dimension=7.7239, temperature=0.2, run_time=1, num_tsteps=1000, algorithm_method=verlet.

 <img src="results/W3_pair_correlation_function.png" width="500" >

 which has similar peaks to [Wikipedia pair correlation function of Argon](https://upload.wikimedia.org/wikipedia/commons/thumb/b/b8/Simulated_Radial_Distribution_Functions_for_Solid%2C_Liquid%2C_and_Gaseous_Argon.svg/425px-Simulated_Radial_Distribution_Functions_for_Solid%2C_Liquid%2C_and_Gaseous_Argon.svg.png?20151030020319), but the peaks don't exactly match (i.e. the first peak is not at $`r/\sigma=1`$).
 This will be our main task for the upcoming week.

 Finally, some comments on the adaptive step algorithm we wanted to implement.
 The idea is to be able to, at each step, update the timestep so that it is small when the gradient is big and viceversa.
-In this way we can optimize the code so that it has high precision, but is quicker thatn just setting the timestep very small.
-However, we found out that such an algorith for a manybody system like this brings many problems.
-Due to the amount of particles involved there are always pairs of particles strongly interacting.
-This leads to, in general, always choosing a very small timestep.
+In this way, we can optimize the code so that it has high precision but is quicker that just setting the timestep very small.
+However, we found out that such an algorithm brings many problems for a many-body system like this.
+Due to the number of particles involved there are always pairs of particles strongly interacting.
+In general, this leads to always choose a very small timestep.

-What we tried was implementing a correction on the timestep following the idea explained in the following paper: [Numerical Solutions of Nonlinear Ordinary Differential Equations by Using Adaptive Runge-Kutta Method](https://www.researchgate.net/publication/335841661_Numerical_Solutions_of_Nonlinear_Ordinary_Differential_Equations_by_Using_Adaptive_Runge-Kutta_Method).
+Either way, what we tried was implementing a correction on the timestep following the idea explained in the following paper: [Numerical Solutions of Nonlinear Ordinary Differential Equations by Using Adaptive Runge-Kutta Method](https://www.researchgate.net/publication/335841661_Numerical_Solutions_of_Nonlinear_Ordinary_Differential_Equations_by_Using_Adaptive_Runge-Kutta_Method).
 They compare two algorithms to compute the error at each step.
-In their case it is between fith and forth order runge kutta, for us it is between Euler and velocity-Verlet algorithm.
+In their case it is between fifth and forth order runge kutta, while for us it is between Euler and velocity-Verlet algorithm.
 With that we can update the timestep according to the following formula

 - if error $`\geq`$ tolerance then $`h_{new}=\delta h (\frac{tolerance}{error})^{0.2}`$

 - if error $`<`$ tolerance then $`h_{new}=\delta h (\frac{tolerance}{error})^{0.25}`$

 where $`error=0.5h^2F(x(t))`$, the difference between Euler and Verlet positions.
 Here we can see that this error is given by a vector, that is, we have an error for each particle.
 If we decided to take the maximum of this errors as the error, then we always get a super high value (several orders of magnitude greater than the box_size).
-The aproach taken was then to take the median of this array. following this approach we are able to change the timestep without going to ridiculously small values.
+The aproach taken was then to take the median of this array.
+Following it, we are able to change the timestep without going to ridiculously small values.

-So far this approach does not give better results than our previous code.
-We might discuss it in this weeks meeting and decide whether we want to put more effort into investigating different approaches to adaptive step solving of ODEs.
+So far, this approach does not give better results than our previous code.
+We might discuss it in this week's meeting and decide whether we want to put more effort into investigating different approaches for adaptive step solving of ODEs.

 (due 28 February 2022, 23:59)